-Of course you can debug multiple-page applications with Chrome, but with SPAs it’s much easier.
+Of course you can debug multiple-page applications with Chrome, but with single-page approach it’s much easier.
 There are several reasons for this.
 First, you can see all the code at once, as it’s located on one page.
-Second, SPAs are developed on frameworks that have their own Chrome developer tools such as React developer tools and AngularJS Batarang.
+Second, these apps are developed on frameworks that have their own Chrome developer tools such as React developer tools and AngularJS Batarang.

 [Image source: Chrome Webstore]

 SPA drawbacks – but not ones you can’t beat